albertosarus23/AITfinalproj/README.md

 1. as a user, I can browse all the works published by the owner with the site
 2. as a user, I can comment on works published by owner on the site
-3. as a user, I can leave my email address along with my comments
+3. as a user, I can leave quick comment on the ima works that doesn't need login and the limits per user is three.
-4. as a owner, I can read all information leave by the viewer
+4. as a user, I can click the photos on the photo page to see the introduction
-5. as a owner, I can upload new posts

 ## Research Topics